When it comes to email marketing, personalizing emails pays off. Think about it, who doesn’t like to get personalized mail?

 - Nearly 70% of survey respondents said they would be willing to share personal preferences with retailers if it would improve the relevancy of the email messages.

-As the study results above indicate, prospects and customers are more likely to respond to a personalized email experience that focuses on their individual needs and interests.
+As the study results above indicate, prospects and customers are more likely to respond to a customized email experience that focuses on their individual needs and interests.
 Personalization is one of the most important ways to keep your recipients opening your emails and engaging with your organization.
-Plus, with myriad of tools available through email service providers (ESPs) today, creating and sending personalized email messages to your email list is easier than ever.
-Here are some tips for doing just that:
+Plus, with marketing automation and the myriad tools available through email service providers (ESPs) today, creating and sending personalized email messages to your email list is easier than ever.
+Here are some tips for how to personalize emails:

 - Use recipients’ names in email messages.
 Using a person’s name versus a salutation such as “Dear Customer” can go a long way in setting a friendly, familiar tone.
 Most ESPs let you customize email messages with a first name.
 And if an individual is on your email list, you should have a first name – so use it!
 This is key to personalized email.

 - Use recipients’ first names in the subject line.
 This is a great shout out example and is an effective way to help your emails stand out in the inbox.
 As recipients skim email subject lines, seeing their names is a surefire way to catch their eye.
 As the Experian study showed, personalizing subject lines increased open rates by 37%.

 In addition to using a recipient’s name, other ways to personalize a subject line could include listing previously purchased or browsed products, items left in an online shopping cart, loyalty reward information, and membership milestones.

 Be sure to read the NewsLever article, “Personalize Your Email Subject Lines to Get More Opens and Clicks” for more information on this topic.